Ouxsoft/LHTML/docs/README.md

 + Rigorous: In order to allow markup to take advantage of the techniques available for processing rigorously defined objects like programs and databases ([reference](https://en.wikipedia.org/wiki/Standard_Generalized_Markup_Language)).

 The LHTML5 standard questions the first axiom and extends it as follows:
-+ Declarative: Markup should describe a document's structure and other attributes.
-It may provide simple instructions to the processor that it must remove or replace with rendered content.
-It should avoid perform processing because of separation of concerns.
++ Declarative: Markup SHOULD describe a document's structure and other attributes.
+It may contain simple instructions for the processor.
+It does not perform processing, because of separation of concerns, but is processed.
+The processor decides if and how to interpret these instructions and SHOULD remove or replace them with rendered content.

 ## Document Language
 The document MUST consist of tree elements that contain attributes.
 It is RECOMMENDED that it be well-formatted markup.
 It is RECOMMENDED that the document feature a root element (i.e. `<html>`).
 It is RECOMMEND that all tags that are opened be closed.